swe-rp/server/README.md

 ## Firebase Cloud Messaging

-We need a `ServiceAccountKey.json` at our top level in order to connect with Firebase for our notifications.
+We need a `ServiceAccountKey.json` in `firebase/` in order to connect with Firebase for our notifications.